 - ii) suspicions or allegations of fraud

-- Adequately document additional measures taken and proactive procedures performed, if any, to address any significant control deficiencies or weak areas identified during the internal audit.
+- Adequately document additional measures are taken and proactive procedures performed, if any, to address any significant control deficiencies or weak areas identified during the internal audit.

 - Allocate resources for the assessment of fraud risks where necessary.

-- Benchmark the organization’s internal controls periodically with industry leading practices.
+- Benchmark the organization’s internal controls periodically with industry-leading practices.

 - Stay updated with appropriate skills and technological tools to enable effective risk assessment during internal audits.

 - Monitor frauds or incidents reported within the industry and incorporate learnings while carrying out subsequent reviews.